 So he wrote a piece listing and describing all the smartphone apps and tools he uses when he travels abroad.
 Needless to say, the article was a smash hit, considering it’s something his readers were curious about.
 Not long after, articles covering smartphone apps for travel started popping up on other travel blogs.

 The point is this: you can’t fail if you take the time to get to know your audience and find out what they’re interested in reading on your blog.
 And then give it to them.

 When your blog covers topics your audience finds useful, interesting, different, they’ll be more compelled to read it, share it, comment on it, and engage with it.

 Don’t know how and where to get information on your target audience?
 Read our guide on why buyer personas are important and how to create yours.
 It’ll teach you how to create a profile on your ideal customer and where to get all the information you need on them, including their needs, concerns and problems.

 Again, if you know your audience and the problems they’re struggling with (that are, of course, related to your business), why not help your audience tackle those issues?
 Use your knowledge and expertise to write blog content that is useful to your readers, and can help them solve their problems.

-For example, at 123 Reg you don’t just get all the tools you need to get your business online from domain names and web hosting to pay-per-click management services.
+For example, at 123 Reg you don’t just get all the tools you need to get your business online from cheap domain names and web hosting to pay-per-click management services.
 We also try to provide you with the knowledge and advice you need so you can solve and overcome any problem you might encounter while growing your small business.

 By the way, have you checked out our Online Business Training?
 It’s free and you can find lots of fantastic, in-depth courses on everything from designing and building your website to social media advertising and search engine optimisation.